 Like Bitcoin, DigiByte is a UTXO-based cryptocurrency.
 This means that new transactions don’t come from a wallet “balance.”
 Instead, each individual coin has an identifier.
 When a coin enters your wallet, it is considered “unspent” by your wallet.
 When you send that coin to someone else, it becomes a spent coin.
 This prevents the double spend problem of digital currency.
 It also solves other security issues with the blockchain.

 DigiByte launched its genesis block on January 10th, 2014.
 At launch, it used a single proof of work algorithm.
-Soon after, however, DigiByte conducted a hard fork to introduce a total of five proof of work algorithms.
+Soon after, however, it conducted a hard fork to introduce a total of five proof of work algorithms including SHA256 (the Bitcoin algorithm) and Scrypt (used by Litecoin and Dogecoin).
 Splitting the mining between algorithms encourages decentralization and increases the security of the network.

 Ultimately, the DigiByte blockchain will mine 21 billion DGB over the course of 21 years.
-There are currently 8.1 billion DGB in circulation.
-You can purchase DGB on most major exchanges or join a mining pool to mine it.
-DigiByte’s various algorithms support ASIC and GPU mining.
+There are currently over 11 billion DGB in circulation.

-The DigiByte software infrastructure consists of three layers that function on top of one another:
+The software infrastructure consists of three layers that function on top of one another:

 - Core Communications & Global Network – This connects all the nodes on the network together.
 It supports very basic data transfer between nodes and establishes the foundation for other layers.